anushka21187/network_path_finder/README.md

 The following strings are appended to the file name depending on the four cmd variables:
-- NxN: N is the first argument, i.e., the number of rows/columns in the mesh
+- "NxN": N is the first argument, i.e., the number of rows/columns in the mesh
 - nothing is appended if num_sources = 1
-- S2: the number of sources is 2
+- "S2": the number of sources is 2
-- nothing is appended is mode = 0, i.e., only those route pairs which contain common bidirectiona; nodes are removed
+- nothing is appended if mode = 0, i.e., only those route pairs which contain common bidirectiona; nodes are removed
-- nooverlap: mode = 1, i.e., all route pairs that contain at least one common node are removed
+- "nooverlap": mode = 1, i.e., all route pairs that contain at least one common node are removed
-- withoverlap: mode = 0, i.e., all possible route pairs are included regardless of overlap
+- "withoverlap": mode = 0, i.e., all possible route pairs are included regardless of overlap
 - nothing is appended if report_format = 0, i.e., when route information is required in bits
-- directions: report_format = 1, i.e., routes are reported as a sequence of direction characters like 'N', 'S', 'W', 'E'
+- "directions": report_format = 1, i.e., routes are reported as a sequence of direction characters like 'N', 'S', 'W', 'E'
-- routers: report_format = 2, i.e., routes are reported as a sequence of node/router IDs
+- "routers": report_format = 2, i.e., routes are reported as a sequence of node/router IDs

 For example, ./cmd 2 2 2 1 generates report NoC_2x2_S2_withoverlap_directions.rpt, while ./cmd 3 1 0 0 generates NoC_3x3.rpt.